petiaccja/Mathter/README.md

 License
 ---
 This code is distrubuted under **The Unlicense**.
-(I may change it MIT or something, but it will always be just as permissive.)
+This means you are allowed to use the code for any purpose without any restrictions.
+You are not required to credit the author(s), however, you are encouraged to do so.
-It translates as "**do whatever the hell you want with the code**, without getting your ass kicked".
-You are not required to credit me (but I'm happy if you do 🙂).
-In any case, don't be a cunt and claim it's your work.
+(Note: I may add dependencies (notably, a proper SIMD library), which may require you to include a copyright notice to their code.)